Jody Pinto

 Jody Pinto (born 1942) is an American environmental artist internationally known for her site-specific public works.
-In her works as an artist she has over 40 collaborations around the world including the US, Japan, and Israel.
+In her work as an artist she has over 40 collaborations around the world including the US, Japan, and Israel.
 In her work as a feminist activist, she founded the organization known as WOAR, and was active in it for four years.

 Early life and education

 Jody Pinto was born in New York City in 1942 to a family of artists, and carried on this legacy with both her education as well as activism.

 She attended Pennsylvania Academy of the Fine Arts, winning the William Emlen Cresson Memorial Travel Scholarship while she was there, which funded travels throughout Europe after her graduation.
 She earned her BFA from Philadelphia College of Art.

 Work

 Pinto's early works confront nature in work performances such as the 1976 digging piece Triple Well Enclosure, which explores excavation and entombment.
 Pinto's work was never rejected by the public, mainly because she considered her work ethic to be very attentive in what the client and public wanted out of the piece.
 Taking a break from her art to focus on her activism with WOAR she returned to her art after her four-year involvement, and had a new perspective on changing peoples lives through her work.
-Not only did WOAR give her new perspectives, but it helper her learn how to talk to people, and thus giving her ways to connect and make connections through her art.
+Not only did WOAR give her new perspectives, but it helped her learn how to talk to people, and thus giving her ways to connect and make connections through her art.